 As I mentioned earlier this year, one of my objectives for 2021 is to read in Japanese more and expand my vocabulary.
-Since last December, I have finished reading two fictional books and one poetry book, and am halfway reading a collection of suspense short stories.
-In the process, I reflected about a few tips I thought I would share with you.
+Since last December, I have finished reading two fictional books and one poetry book, and I am halfway reading a collection of suspense short stories.
+In the process, I reflected on a few tips I thought I would share with you.

 How to Choose Your Book According to Your Level

 Here I will be referring to the Japanese Language Proficiency Test levels, but please note that it is not exact science and only to give a rough idea how much language knowledge I think would be necessary.